Barabazs/Feedly-Export-Save4Later/README.md

 # Thank you
 [BradCrawford](https://gist.github.com/bradcrawford/7288411) for the original script.
-ShockwaveNN & Dexnero for their input.
+ShockwaveNN, Dexnero, selcukakbas & nazgul6 for their input.